 Cheddar Topped Shepherds Pie

-Also known as Cottage Pie, Shepherds Pie was a recipe designed to create a second meal from leftover meat.
+Shepherds Pie is a recipe designed to create a second meal from leftover meat, usually lamb.

 The meat was mixed with a sauce or gravy that contained root vegetables, topped with a layer of mashed potatoes and baked.